HenryMorganDibie/HenryMorganDibie/README.md

 I am a business administration graduate with over 5 years of experience in business growth and management.
 My engagement in company management has given me skills in sales, marketing, management, and customer service.
 After a few years of my experiences, I became increasingly conscious of the importance of data analytics for business success, which motivated me to improve my Machine Learning abilities through structured training and courses.

 I have gained proficiency in the following :

 • Business intelligence
-• Data Visualization (Power BI, Excel, Tableau & R)
+• Data Visualization (Power BI)
 • Relational database SQL
+* Machine Learning
 • Scikit Learn
 • Python
 • Deep Learning